apitestbase/apitestbase.github.io/Assertions.md

 XMLEqual assertion will pass.

+## XMLValidAgainstXSD Assertion
+Used to verify that the actual (API response) XML conforms to specified XML Schema.

+The assertion supports validating against a single XSD, or a zip containing multiple XSDs with folder structures and import/include relationship.

 ## JSONEqual Assertion
 Used to verify that the actual (API response) JSON is equal to the expected JSON.